icevision/score/README.md

 ## Input file formats

-For ground truth we use the same format [annotations] repository.
+For ground truth we use exactly the same format as in the [annotations] repository.

 For solutions we use a slightly different TSV (tab-separated values) file format.
 It contains all detected traffic signs of given classes on provided frame sequences.
 A solution file must contain header and the following fields:
 - `frame`: sequence + frame number, e.g. `2018-02-13_1418_left/000032`.